anthonyjk/invasive-species-model/README.md

 ## Other Files

+The **eco_visual.ipynb** is a notebook containing graphs for ecosystem data in its default state.

 The **analysis.ipynb** is a notebook comparing the SVM and Logistic Regression models, as well as some analysis of the resulting graphs.

 The **Networkx.ipynb** and **graphing_functions.py** are files that are necessary to create the weighted graph representation of the ecosystem.